Markicode/Woordenschat/README.md

 - Add user authentication and authorization
 - Implement pagination and filtering for book listings
 - Improved validation and error handling
-- Integration tests for API endpoints
 - Frontend applications to consume the API
 - CI pipeline
+- Expanded integration test coverage (edge cases, error scenarios)
+- Unit tests for domain and service logic

 ---